inside.ewu.edu

 Pre-requisites: junior standing.

-Satisfies: senior capstone university graduation requirement.
+Satisfies: a university graduation requirement–senior capstone.

 ESLG 492.
 SECOND LANGUAGE LITERACY PLACEMENT AND ASSESSMENT.
 3 Credits.